Tom Block, Producer

 Friday, June 5, 7:00 pm

-The banality of being a balloon by Emmanuelle Zagoria (Music/Performance)
+The Banality of Being a Balloon by Emmanuelle Zagoria (Music/Performance)

-Flaco by Dakota Silvey (Theater)
+Flaco by a collective (Theater)

 “Cultured” is a satirical horror play about the price of human dignity.
 Following an epidemic that killed most livestock, lab-grown meat has replaced the traditional food chain.
 When people start experiencing bizarre side effects, we are led to ask questions about what we agree to sell, what we agree to eat, and how we trade in literal flesh and blood to survive in a culture where everything is a commodity.